NickSalkowski/pithr/README.md

 ### What is pithr?

 **pithr** is an R package built to generate quick graphical data summaries.
 That is, to generate the graphical equivalent of the **summary()** function.
-These summaries are called *piths*. **pithr** is intended for exploratory data analysis, or just checking that your data manipulation worked.
+These summaries are called *piths*. **pithr** is intended for exploratory data analysis, debugging, or just checking that your data manipulation worked.

 ### Piths?

-*Pith*, when used as a noun, can mean *the essence*.  *Pith*, when used as a verb, can mean *to remove the pith*.
+*Pith*, when used as a noun, can mean *the essence of something*.  *Pith*, when used as a verb, can mean *to remove the pith*.
 Since pithr is built to provide descriptive summary plots of data, the vocabulary seemed appropriate.
 And *pith* is just four letters long, and I don't like unnecessary typing.

 ### Installing **pithr**